VRConservation/geosp/chapters/07_sql.md

 Adapt the installation from the [geog414 duck db page](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html#installation)?

 ## Penguins
+Use a dataset from movebank.org?
+Barnacle geese in downloads kaggle dataset methane emissions dataset
+FRAP wildfire database
+WCMC PA database. csv in downloads
+PADDD database if able to download

 OK, we're going to shift to penguins but use Ducks to analyze them.
 The repo is at the [palmerpenguins](https://github.com/allisonhorst/palmerpenguins/blob/main/README.md) repo on Github.
 We'll use this in the R chapter as well.

-csv files are at inst/extdata/penguins_raw.csv
+csv files are at inst/extdata/penguins_raw.csv on the github site

 Maybe not?
 Get another dataset from Marin? or Canada forests?
 Might be better to forests.